DRob1260/redcycle-api/README.md

   * GET, POST `/redcycle/api/communityPosts`

 ### Development
-Note: if it's the first time running the project OR if you make any change to the UI, you will need to run `npm run dev` within the `ui` directory to rebuild it.
+Note: if it's the first time running the project run `npm install` then run `npm run dev` OR if you make any change to the UI, you will need to run `npm run dev` within the `ui` directory to rebuild it.

 #### Run using Docker
 * Install [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) if they are not already installed.